 Public Safety Network

-The Public Safety Network is the new communications service for New Zealand’s frontline emergency services responders being rolled-out from mid-2023.
-Fire and Emergency, Police, St John and Wellington Free Ambulance will be the network’s first users and there is scope for other government agencies to join in the future.
+The Public Safety Network (PSN) is delivering new critical communications capabilities for New Zealand’s frontline emergency services responders.
+Fire and Emergency New Zealand, Police, Hato Hone St John and Wellington Free Ambulance are the foundation users of the PSN services and there is scope for other organisations involved in public safety to join in the future.

-Next Generation Critical Communications is responsible for developing the Public Safety Network on behalf of emergency services.
-The Network will be delivered by Hourua and Tait Kordia Joint Venture.
+Next Generation Critical Communications is responsible for developing the Public Safety Network capabilities on behalf of the emergency services.
+Hourua is the vendor for the Public Safety Network's Cellular Services and Tait Systems NZ is the vendor for the Public Safety Network's Land Mobile Radio network.

-The goal in creating a new secure digital communications network is to support the operational capability of New Zealand’s emergency services staff and volunteers, and to keep them and the public, safer.
+The goal in creating this new secure digital communications ecosystem is to support the operational capability of New Zealand’s emergency services staff and volunteers, the ability for the emergency services to work together - every day and for large emergencies - and to keep the public and themselves, safe.

 Existing analogue radio networks are being replaced with a single nationwide secure digital radio service, and multi-network priority cellular broadband capability - including voice, video, messaging and data - in urban, state highway and rural areas commonly accessed by frontline emergency services.
 Secure digital radio will provide voice and messaging services in many areas where cellular service is not available.